 2. Listen to Soyanggang Cheonyeo

-After lunch, we walked around and decided to visit at least one landmark, before, we head back to our pension house — located deeper in the city.
+After lunch, we walked around and decided to visit at least one landmark, before, we head back to our pension house — tucked in the city.
 Local buses connect most tourist places of interest, but if you don’t mind exploring, the walk to the Soyanggang River is quite scenic.
-The Soyanggang Maid is a striking bronze statue surrounded by the blue waters of the riverfront and lofty mountains.
+The Soyanggang Maid is a striking bronze statue surrounded by the blue waters of the river and lofty mountains.
 The statue was built to commemorate a famous Korean song about a young girl waiting for her lover.
 You can press a button (on the upper deck) to hear the song.

-3. Set your Imagination Free with Korean Tech Giants
+3. Set your Imagination Free

 4. Walk on a Frozen Lake